Eppo-exp/eppo-docs/docs/guides/entry_points.md

 When testing, should you assign all users?
 You need to decide whether to trigger the computation (Treatment) or not (Control).
 That assignment has to happen before you trigger the computation, therefore, as soon as the visitor starts loading the home page.
 You would need to assign a visit to either Control (older, fast recommendation) or Treatment (newer, better, slower recommendation) as soon as they start requesting the page.

-There’s one concern though: while all visitors will be assigned in the experiment, only the visitors who see the recommendation carousel are exposed to a different experience.
+There’s one concern, though: while all visitors will be assigned in the experiment, only the visitors who see the recommendation carousel are exposed to a different experience.
 (We’ll ignore the impact of triggering an expensive computation for now.)
-Therefore, the two thirds of visitors who were assigned but never scrolled down the homepage should not be included in that experiment.
+Therefore, the two-thirds of visitors who were assigned but never scrolled down the homepage should not be included in that experiment.

 For cases like that, we let you define an **Entry Point**: what event needs to happen for visitors to be exposed to a different experience, and considered enrolled to the experiment.
 It remains up to you to decide if this should be when the carousel enters the viewport, is fully or partially visible; it’s also up to your front-end developpers to trigger and log that event.
 But once that information is in your data warehouse, then you can use it to filter out which users participate in the experiment.